sunpech/sunpech.github.io/_posts/2015-08-14-the-martian.md

 As with any book to movie adaptation, things will get changed-- which is what I'm looking forward to.
 The book is great, but I think Hollywood is going to take the opportunity to not only tell a good human survival story, but make it space travel both beautiful and scary at the same time.
 At least I hope so.

-If you are afraid that the book will spoil the movie, I think it's safe to read and enjoy it before the movie comes out.
-I don't think they will adapt it scene for scene, or line for line.
+*If you are afraid that the book will spoil the movie, I think it's safe to read and enjoy it before the movie comes out.* I don't think they will adapt it scene for scene, or line for line.
 There's going to be some surprises even for the readers going to watch the movie.

 ![The Martian Movie](/public/images/blog/the_martian_movie_poster.jpg)

-### The trailer
+### The Trailer

 If you choose to watch the trailer, try not to over-analyze things.
 Or maybe because I said not to, that you will.....